csmeyns/twcnl-test/content/_index.en.md

 ---
-title: "Willkommen bei Congo! :tada:"
+title: "Tech Workers Coalition"
-description: "Please fill out the following information so we can get to know you better."
+description: "Would you like more autonomy at work?
+Make it happen.
+Join today!"
 ---

 <span class="flex justify-center uppercase font-mono">